knowit/snappysense/aws-iot-backend/DATA-MODEL.md

 There can be more factors than these.

+Factor names may not start with the character sequence `F#`, as this is used for internal name mangling purposes.

 ## OBSERVATIONS

 The `OBSERVATIONS` table is a mostly-append-only log of the most recent observations.
 When a report